 Where $\mathrm{step}_x$ denotes the current number of densification steps, $\mathrm{step}_{\mathrm{densi}}$ represents the total number of densification iterations, $\Omega_{\mathrm{densi}}$ refers to the upper bound on the number of primitives after densification, and $\Omega_0$ indicates the initial number of primitives.

-Two operating modes are provided in Taming-3DGS\footnote{\url{https://github.com/humansensinglab/taming-3dgs}}: final count and multiplier, which correspond to a higher and a lower upper bound on the final total primitive umber $N_p$, respectively.
+Two operating modes are provided in Taming-3DGS\footnote{\url{https://github.com/humansensinglab/taming-3dgs}}: final count and multiplier, which correspond to a higher and a lower upper bound on the final total primitive number $N_p$, respectively.
 Experiments were conducted under both modes for Taming-3DGS as well as Taming-3DGS with AdamW-GS.
 DAR in this setting only includes opacity and scaling regularization as well, following the same configuration as in Sec.~\ref{sec::adamw-GS}.
 Noise regularization is omitted because the growth rate in Taming-3DGS is constrained.
 Considering that AdamW-GS imposes stronger penalties on redundant primitives, leading to the generation of a large number of dead primitives that are rapidly pruned and thus reduce the total primitive count significantly, we propose to replace the conservative pruning strategy in Taming-3DGS with the pruning method used in vanilla 3DGS when integrating AdamW-GS.
 We denote this modified pipeline as Taming-3DGS-p.
 Related experimental results are summarized in Table~\ref{tab::taminggs}.

-As shown in Table~\ref{tab::taminggs}, under the same constraint on the final $N_p$, the variants trained with AdamW-GS consistently achieve better reconstruction quality compared with their original counterparts, while also providing additional advantages in training speed.
+As shown in Table~\ref{tab::taminggs}, under the same constraint on the final $N_p$, the variants trained with AdamW-GS consistently outperform their original counterparts in reconstruction quality while also improving training speed.
 Visual comparisons in Figure~\ref{plot::taming_3DGS} further demonstrate that our method more faithfully preserves fine scene details.
-When a relatively large final primitive budget is given (the final count mode in Table~\ref{tab::taminggs}), AdamW-GS reduces the total training time by nearly half (20.30 mins in the original Taming-3DGS vs. 10.46 mins for Taming-3DGS with AdamW-GS).
+When a relatively large final primitive budget is given, i.e., under the final-count setting in Table~\ref{tab::taminggs}, AdamW-GS reduces the total training time by nearly half, from 20.30 min in the original Taming-3DGS to 10.46 min in Taming-3DGS with AdamW-GS.
 Since AdamW-GS effectively penalizes redundant primitives at an early stage, we further incorporate the pruning strategy from vanilla 3DGS to construct Taming-3DGS-p.
-With our optimizer, this variant achieves additional GPU memory savings during training (3.205 million in the original Taming-3DGS vs. 2.160 million for Taming-3DGS with AdamW-GS, thereby yielding additional GPU memory savings.
+With our optimizer, this variant further reduces the peak primitive count during training, from 3.205 million in the original Taming-3DGS to 2.160 million in Taming-3DGS with AdamW-GS, thereby yielding additional GPU memory savings.